The activity in your brain determines everything you feel and do.

 During Jane’s neurofeedback sessions, we monitor the areas involved in her anxiety in real-time.
 When her brain is moving towards a calmer position, her movie plays - a positive signal letting her know that her brain is heading the right way.
 When she’s getting a bit more internally anxious, the movie will go dark and the sound fades – a negative signal telling her that she’s heading the wrong way.

 The better she gets at it, the more difficult we make it - so if she wants to watch Love Actually, her brain has to continually shift further and further into a more and more balanced, non-anxious state.
-As Jane makes this shift time and again, she is leaning how to return her mind to a calm position.
+As Jane makes this shift time and again, she is learning how to return her mind to a calm position.

 With more practice her skills improve, and she is soon able to make this shift on her own, without our help.
 As we track her progress, we notice a corresponding shift on her brain map.
 She reports that she is better able to choose her emotional reactions, and is no longer being overrun by them.
-Her sleep and concentration better as a result.
+Her sleep and concentration are now better as a result.

 Her symptoms have subsided, her brain is now in a more comfortable positon, and her brain map confirms it.
 Job done.

 Jane is only one example.
-We work with everyone from corporate CEOs and professional artists to severe autism and brain injury.
+We work with everyone from corporate CEOs and professional artists to those with severe autism and brain injury.
 Whatever the cause or symptom, neurofeedback can be helpful in retraining the brain into a healthier pattern.

 The literature, which lacks any negative study of substance, suggests that EEG biofeedback therapy should play a major therapeutic role in many difficult areas.
 In my opinion, if any medication had demonstrated such a wide spectrum of efficacy, it would be universally accepted and widely used.